YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTBADWRTPOS, CRYPTBADWRTPOS, Encrypted WRITE disallowed from a position different than where the last WRITE completed

 Run Time Error: A WRITE attempt to an encrypted device violates the integrity of the produced ciphertext.
 This is the case, for example, when trying to WRITE to a previously encrypted and CLOSEd file.
-Because encryption ciphers rely on state machine algorithms, GT.M prohibits WRITEs performed in non-sequential fashion or when they threaten to overlay already encrypted data.
+Because encryption ciphers rely on state machine algorithms, YottaDB prohibits WRITEs performed in non-sequential fashion or when they threaten to overlay already encrypted data.

 Action: Revise your M code to avoid illegal I/O operations with encryption.
 Note, in particular, that when using encryption non-empty files cannot be opened in APPEND mode; the SEEK deviceparameter is prohibited; and the TRUNCATE is only permitted at the beginning or end of a file.